LevelbossMike/ember-statecharts/tests/dummy/app/templates/docs/index.md

 You can step through your behavior with the [statechart-editor](/editor) and have discussions about how your application behaves based on a visual language that everyone understands.

+## Powered by xstate

+`ember-statecharts` provides a small Ember.js specific wrapper around the fabolous and widely-used [xstate](https://xstate.js.org/docs/)-library.
+All of the  powerful features of `xstate` are supported.
+The purpose of `ember-statecharts` is to make it easy to use `xsstate` in an Ember.js application without having to write the same boilerplate code over and over again.

 ## ember-statecharts vs. ember-concurrency

 **`ember-statecharts` is not a contender to `ember-concurrency`**.
 Both addons can be used